 The Project Manager is responsible for requiring site design that meets the technical criteria of the Virginia Stormwater Management Regulations, and that a VSMP Construction General Permit (CGP) is obtained from DEQ.
-The Stormwater Coordinator is responsible for reviewing and providing comments to confirm conformance of the plans with the regulations and Annual Standards and Specifications.
+The Stormwater Coordinator is responsible for reviewing and providing comments to confirm conformance of the plans with the regulations and Standards and Specifications.
 The Stormwater Coordinator may seek qualified assistance for plan review, at his discretion.

 Pre-construction meetings are routinely held to clarify ESC and SWM expectations.
 Construction sites are inspected regularly by certified personnel to ensure compliance with the CGP, approved plans, and all applicable regulations, standards and specifications.
 Inspection reports are issued to project personnel, and violations corrected under the supervision of the Project Manager.
 The General Conditions of the Construction Contract document requires contractors to have a Responsible Land Disturber on-site.
-A detailed procedure that allows for variances and exceptions that are still protective of offsite property and resources is documented in the Annual Standards and Specifications.
+A detailed procedure that allows for variances and exceptions that are still protective of offsite property and resources is documented in the Standards and Specifications.

 Permanent stormwater facilities are inspected for conformance to plans, specifications and standards, and as-built drawings are submitted to the Stormwater Coordinator to file and draw upon for long-term inspections of permanent stormwater facilities.
 Stormwater management plans must include maintenance information.
 Inspections of stormwater facilities will be conducted annually, and work orders submitted for maintenance, as needed.
 Maintenance is performed by Facilities Management staff or a contractor of the department.
-Additional information on these programs, policies, and procedures may be found in the MS4 Program Plan Appendices, as noted in section 1.
+Additional information on these programs, policies, and procedures may be found at JMU's MS4 website.